Overview

 Phase 1: Initial Default

-Only 1/6 participants initially flagged the rigidity of the 50/30/20 rule.
+Only 1/6 participants initially flagged the rigidity of the

 Phase 2: A Little Educational Moment

-Despite the prompt, further testing confirmed the default was rigid
+Despite the prompt, further testing confirmed the default was rigid.

 Explicitly added the feature which provided flexibility for Variable Earners and precision for Smart Automators.